Ramaria botrytis

-Taxonomy and classification
+Taxonomy

 The species was first named as Clavaria botrytis in 1797 by Christian Hendrik Persoon.
 In 1821, Elias Magnus Fries sanctioned the genus name Clavaria, and treated Ramaria as a section of Clavaria.
 It was given its current name in 1918 by Adalbert Ricken.
 Obsolete historical synonyms include Gotthold Hahn's 1883 Corallium botrytis and Arthur Anselm Pearson's variety Clavaria botrytis var. alba, which is no longer recognized as an independent taxon.
 Currie Marr and Daniel Stuntz described the variety R. botrytis var. aurantiiramosa in their 1973 monograph of western Washington Ramaria; Edwin Schild and G. Ricci described variety compactospora from Italy in 1998.
-In 1950, E.J.H.
-Corner published George F. Atkinson's 1908 Clavaria holorubella as R. botrytis var. holorubella, but this taxon is now known as the independent species Ramaria holorubella.
+In 1950, E. J. H. Corner published George F. Atkinson's 1908 Clavaria holorubella as R. botrytis var. holorubella, but this taxon is now known as the independent species Ramaria holorubella.

 The specific epithet botrytis is derived from the Greek word βότρυς (botrus) meaning "bunch of grapes".
 The species is commonly known as the "cauliflower coral", the "pink-tipped coral mushroom", or the "rosso coral".
-In the Cofre de Perote region of Veracruz, Mexico, R. botrytis is known by the local names escobea, meaning "little broom", or pechuga, meaning "breast meat of chicken".
+In the Cofre de Perote region of Veracruz, Mexico, R. botrytis is known by the local names escobea, meaning "broom", or pechuga, meaning "breast meat of chicken".

 Ramaria botrytis was designated the type species of Ramaria in 1933 by Marinus Anton Donk.
 Modern molecular analysis indicates that Ramaria is a polyphyletic assemblage of species with clavarioid fruit bodies.
 According to the infrageneric classification scheme proposed by Marr and Stuntz, R. botrytis is included in the subgenus Ramaria, which includes species that have grooved spores, clamps present in the hyphae, and fruit bodies with a large, profusely branched cauliflower-like appearance.
 Phylogenetic analysis of nuclear large subunit ribosomal DNA suggests that R. botrytis is closely related to R. rubripermanens and R. rubrievanescens, and that these species form a clade that is sister (sharing a recent common ancestor) to the false truffle genus Gautieria, the most derived group within the studied taxa.